 Board of Directors

 The Board of Directors of the Nation's Memory Institute has 9 members.
-The Chair and four other members are elected by the National Council of the Slovak Republic, two members are appointed by the President of Slovak Republic and two by the Government of Slovak Republic.
+Five members are elected by the National Council of the Slovak Republic, two members are appointed by the President of Slovak Republic and two by the Government of Slovak Republic.
 The tenure of the members is 6 years.
 After the first election, as prescribed by law, two members elected by the parliament, one appointed by the President and one by the Government were chosen by lot for a shortened tenure of three years.

 The Board of Directors of the Nation's Memory Institute is currently constituted by: